 "I am a survivor of writing education curriculum and policy, grant writing for the fine arts, marketing copy for quarterly community events and classes, and successfully transitioned from paper post-it notes to on-screen post-it notes." ~ Billy Soden

-Billy has been published in Jewish Life Magazine and his first book, co-written with Dr. Rev. Jeffrey Graves, is due for publication next month.
-"Hope Dealer" is a soon-to-be best seller that inspires those who struggle to the depths of despair and hopelessness through the stories of perseverance, recovery, and personal prosperity from the lives of its two authors.
+Billy has been published in Jewish Life Magazine and his first book, Hope Dealer, is due for publication next month.
+"Hope Dealer" is a soon-to-be best seller that inspires those who struggle to the depths of despair and hopelessness through the stories of perseverance, recovery, and personal prosperity from the life of its author.

 Billy is a regular blogger who was recently featured on a global blogging site with more than 35,000 contributors and an average of 1.1 million unique monthly visitors.
 His blog, "How To Squeeze A Football Team Into A Sardine Can; Growing Up In Small Spaces," touched the hearts of many through a condensed telling of growing up in a large blended family.

 Billy currently writes for the world's largest non-profit independent television and media company.
 Based in New York City, with a global audience of nearly 15 million, Soden's stories contribute to the shared vision of uniting humanity, hope, and freedom through the authoring of engaging stories that portray the intensely compelling unification of all humankind and the planet.

 Born with a trombone in one tiny hand and a pen in the other, Billy's passion for writing developed early in life.
 Professional, versatile, and creative, Billy has coined the term "Beatbusker" and labels himself as such.
 "I'm a hybrid writer," Billy explained, "kind of a cross between a beat reporter and a street performer (a busker).
 I know all the words.
 You just have to put them in the right order to make them get up and dance!"